ia-eknorr/ignition-version-control/Ignition.md

   - `commit` is the command for committing your work.
 A commit is good to do regularly, it allows for going back to the exact state of your work at the time of the commit.
   - `-m "Initial commit"` adds a message to the commit.
 In this case, the message is "Initial commit".
 It is important to be specific when writing the messages as it becomes difficult to remember what each commit was for and can be confusing if there was ever a need to rollback to a specific commit.
   - Without the `-m` it will open a text editor with a file that you can type the message into.
-- `git push origin main` allows for pushing all of the commits to the remote master.
+- `git push origin main` allows for pushing all of the commits to the remote main.

 You have just made and initialized a GitHub repository.
 To verify, you can go to your GitHub account and see the new repository.
 Below is an example